Samuelzila/OpenLetter/README.md

 * MySQL (make sure pdo_mysql is enabled in php.ini)
 * Even if not necessary, I recomend phpmyadmin

-Coded and tested on ubuntu 20.4<br><br>
-here is how you should be able to install all dependencies using the apt package manager on linux:<br>
+Coded and tested on ubuntu 20.4 here is how you should be able to install all dependencies using the apt package manager on linux:
 `sudo apt-get update && sudo apt-get install apache2 php mysql-server phpmyadmin`